 Increased risk of macular disease

-One area of the retina is particularly important as it is responsible for our clearest, central vision.
+One area of the retina is crucial as it is responsible for our clearest, central vision.
 (In fact, you’re using it right now to read this article.)
 This is the area known as the macula.
 When the macula is damaged, this interferes with the central vision that we rely upon in our daily lives to function.

 Additionally, one study found a higher risk of age-related macular degeneration in individuals with high blood pressure or higher BMI.